The Airport Time Capsule is no longer manufactured by Apple. But you can source one as a refurbished unit.

 Now go to your Mac.

 Or the device you manage your Time Capsule from.
 And open AirPort Utility.

 This will let you manage the drives on your Time Capsule.

 Click ‘Enable File Sharing’.

-Click ‘Secure shared disks’
+Click ‘Secure shared disks’.

-Now choose either ‘With disk password’ if you are setting a separate password or
+Now choose either ‘With disk password’.

 When you’re done click update.